 Potassium Chloride Benefits

 The adequate intake for potassium for adults age 19 and older is 4,700 micrograms a day.
-Potassium--rich foods include baked potatoes with the skin, prunes, raisins, bananas and tomato, orange and prune juice.
 The Harvard School of Public Health notes that many Americans don't get enough potassium in their diets, so Morton's Salt Substitute may come in handy when making up for these dietary deficits.
 The potassium in salt substitutes may slightly reduce your risk for kidney problems, high blood pressure, stroke, osteoporosis and abnormal heart rhythms.

 Morton's Salt Substitute isn't a safe choice for people who can't tolerate extra potassium in their diet, specifically those with reduced kidney function.
 According to Harvard School of Public Health, salt substitutes may not be safe for people with kidney disease, diabetes or those with a history of blocked urinary flow.
 Potassium chloride isn't a good mix with all medications, including drugs used to treat congestive heart failure and high blood pressure that cause you to retain potassium.
 Talk to your doctor before making the switch to Morton's Salt Substitute.